bbmielke/Azure-Search/README.md

     change fields from searchable => false to true, but it does allow you to add new fields to the index.

+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
+You should check for the error string after each call.

     [https://docs.microsoft.com/en-us/rest/api/searchservice/update-index](https://docs.microsoft.com/en-us/rest/api/searchservice/update-index)

 - delete\_index

     Delete the index.

+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
+You should check for the error string after each call.

 - get\_index

     Return details on the index.

+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
+You should check for the error string after each call.

 - get\_indexes

     Return details on all indexes.

+    This method returns an error string (or undef) and a hash representing the json response returned by Azure.
+You should check for the error string after each call.

 # NAME